How to secure IoT devices in business

 4. Physical security

-Poorly secured locks, cameras, heat sensors, and other physical security measures raise the risk of theft and damage.
-So the physical aspect of IoT tech must be considered when protecting the integrity of data networks and critical assets.
+Securing IoT devices like locks and cameras is crucial, as they're as vulnerable to attacks as any IoT product and essential to safeguarding against theft and damage.
+So, the physical aspect of IoT tech must be considered when protecting the integrity of data networks and critical assets.

 5. IoT misconfigurations

-IoT devices face a number of urgent security vulnerabilities and represent a significant risk to companies that use them.
+Many IoT devices face several urgent security vulnerabilities and represent a significant risk to companies that use them.
 However, this is not a reason to abandon IoT tech.
 In any case, many companies depend on the IoT in day-to-day operations.
-Eradicating IoT altogether is not an option.
+Eradicating IoT is not an option.

 The challenge is finding workable IoT security solutions without compromising performance.
 Here are some recommendations that could be part of an IoT security strategy: